Last updated on December 27th, 2017

 You can find prospective clients from local directories also.
 List your name in local Yellow or White pages in your area.
 Another old-fashioned but still useful approach is to get your design business listed in the most circulated newspapers of your locality.

-Email campaigning is widely used tool of marketing.
+Email campaigning is widely used tool for marketing.
 You can put this to your advantage.
 Send as many emails to as many clients you can with lots of information regarding your professional graphic design career.
 You will most likely get response soon.
 But get some professional help so that your emails do not end-up in spam folders of the recipients.

 Do not forget to include links to your websites, portfolio, contacts etc in the email.